midchildan/dotfiles/home/README.md

 ### Overview

-[Home Manager][home] is used to manage packages and daemons.
+[Home Manager][home] is used to manage per-user packages and daemons.
 It's also used as a means to generate configuration files from high level definitions when the convenience of doing so outweighs the benefits of using static dotfiles.

 This document focuses on aspects that are unique to this dotfiles.
 Detailed usage instructions for Home Manager itself can be found in the [official